mcbegamerxx954/draco-injector/README.md

 ## Known Bugs
 - Crashes on some devices
-- Quite a lot of phones have issues with external storage but also quite a lot work well even with it
+- On some phones external storage does not work as intended

 # Draco injector
 A tool to inject into any Minecraft render dragon apk the ability to load shaders from global resourcepacks (It can't load shader resourcepacks from realms,servers and worlds, but if you add a shader resource pack on global resource packs list the shader you added works on all of those)